Márta Károlyi: U.S. National Team Coordinator

 As coordinator, Márta oversaw all aspects of the women's national team.
 Among her duties were selecting athletes for competitions, determining apparatus lineups at the meets, and making recommendations about skills and routine compositions.
 The Károlyis' daughter, Andrea, was the nutritionist for the team.

 At the 2012 Olympics, after Aly Raisman was given a score of 14.966 in the balance beam final, which put her a tenth of a point behind Cătălina Ponor of Romania, Károlyi requested a video review.
 As a result of the review, Raisman was awarded an additional tenth of a point for difficulty, allowing her to win the bronze medal on a tie breaker.

 She retired from coaching in 2016, after the Olympics at which the US Women Gymnastics Team won nine medals (four gold, four silver, one bronze).
 Her last group of gymnasts called themselves the Final Five because that was Márta's last Olympics.
 Valeri Liukin was named as her replacement on 16 September 2016.

-The Károlyis sold the training facilities at the Karolyi Ranch to USA Gymnastics; however, they continue to own the surrounding land as well as their nearby residence.
+In 2021, the Karolyi ranch was sold to a lumber company.
+The Karolyis retreated from the public eye after the USA Gymnastics sex abuse scandal and their whereabouts are unknown, with some speculating that they returned to Romania.

+Her husband Béla died on November 15, 2024, at the age of 82.